W3 Company - News |

 W1 [2 March 2010] Anthony John Mortimer (John) is terminally ill and in palliative care at Logan Hospital, south of Brisbane.
 Should any of his fellow vets want me to pass on their best wishes please reply to me direct and I will do so.
 Wayne Lindsay sliderman1@gmail.com |

-Press & other official media
+Press and other official media

 releases - webmaster [2 March 2010]